byinges21/CSS-342-Assignment-2/problem_4.md

 8.43 9.30 9.01 9.28 10.79
 ```

-The largest value is (zero-based) column 4, value of 10.79, which in turn selects movie 5 (index 4) "movie 5 - Seinfeld" from the movies vector as the recommendation pick, reflected also in the unit test [here](https://github.com/a-teaching-goose/2024-summer-342-hw-2/blob/main/test/unit_test_task_4.cpp#L73):
+The largest value is (zero-based) column 4, value of 10.79, which in turn selects movie 5 (index 4) "movie 5 - Seinfeld" from the movies vector as the recommendation pick
 ```c++
 User user1("user 1, who loves comedy",
                {